SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.md

 - **Minimum version**: 10.1.10/10.2.0

 > [!NOTE]
 > The legacy Reports and Dashboards modules are disabled by default as from DataMiner versions 10.4.0/10.4.1 ([RN 37786](xref:General_Feature_Release_10.4.1#legacy-reports-dashboards-and-annotations-modules-are-now-end-of-life-and-will-be-disabled-by-default-id_37786)).
-If you want to keep on using these legacy modules, set this soft-launch option to *true*, see ([Activating SoftLaunch Options](xref:user-guide/Reference/Soft-launch_options/Activating_Soft_Launch_Options.html)), then run `C:\Skyline DataMiner\Tools\ConfigureIIS.bat` as Administrator, and restart the DataMiner Agent.
+If you want to keep on using these legacy modules, set this soft-launch option to *true* (see [Activating SoftLaunch Options](xref:Activating_Soft_Launch_Options)), then run `C:\Skyline DataMiner\Tools\ConfigureIIS.bat` as Administrator, and restart the DataMiner Agent.

 ### MonitoringAndControl